Keeping Your Dog Safe in Hot Weather: Tips for Summer Walks

 In the summer months, aim to walk your dog:

 Shady woodland paths, such as those in Waggoners Wells or Hogmoor Inclosure, are ideal as they stay cooler throughout the day.
-If you can find somewhere that has safe water en route for your dog to have a swim or a paddle, even better.
+Finding somewhere with safe water en route for your dog to have a swim or a paddle is even better.

 How to Tell If Your Dog Is Too Hot